 As your child gets older, a weekend or holiday job can help them appreciate that working leads to earning money.
 It’s also a good stage to help your child start setting goals, say to buy a new mobile phone, while meeting short-term expenses like buying snacks, clothes and going out.

 Once children are earning money on a regular basis, if they’re still living at home, then it’s time to discuss living expenses, including board and chipping in for food and utilities.
 It’s also an idea to develop their interest in building wealth for the future.
 Be sure also to cultivate an understanding and interest in their superannuation and how starting early can make a big difference.

 Money lessons need to be adapted for digital spending.
 To do this it’s a good idea to involve kids in the digital purchasing process when you’re doing it yourself.
 Walk them through how it works and tell them the actual price so you can take this out of their pocket money, for example.
 It’s also a good idea to take them to the ATM with you and explain that the money coming from the machine is reducing the amount the family has in savings.

 Investing from an early age can help build substantial wealth over time.
 So share a budget planner and speak with your kids about planning for financial success.
 Integrating money into your children’s lives can be a positive experience—along the way they’ll benefit from your knowledge and may even want to celebrate their achievements.

-For a full list of his services, visit www.bellpartners.com
+For a full list of Anthony Bell’s services, visit www.bellpartners.com